krestfield/certdog-dotnet-client/README.md

   * Returns a list of the available issuers - including their certificates
 * GetCsrGenerators
   * Returns a list of the available CSR generators
+* RevokeCert
+  * Revokes a previously issued certificate
+* GetCertDetails
+  * Returns all the details associated with a stored certificate

 The certdog username and password can be omitted for all methods - if you have stored these details in the Windows Credential Store.
 See [here](https://krestfield.github.io/docs/certdog/dotnet_client.html) for more details